aayushman950/vocal-instrumental-separator/README.md

 - Click **"Add Song"** to load a `.wav` file into the app.
 - Click on the song in the list.
 - Use **Play**, **Pause**, and **Stop** to control playback.
-- Click **"Extract"** to generate:
+- Click **"Extract"** to generate the separated files created via manual implementation.
-  - `*_vocals.wav` and `*_instrumentals.wav`
+- Click **"Extract(Librosa)"** to generate the separated files created via the Librosa library.
 - These files are saved in the `/output/` folder.

 ## 📊 Waveform Visualization

+Press the **"Plot Waveform"** button to generate a plot of the selected audio.

-Waveform plots are automatically saved as images for:
+Waveform plots are automatically saved as images in the `/graphs/` directory.
-- Original audio
-- Extracted vocals
-- Extracted instrumentals

-You can find these images in the `/graphs/` directory.

 ## 🎧 Sample Outputs